secrez/secrez/README.md

-  bash    Execute a bash command in the current disk folder. cat     Shows the content of a file. cd      Changes the working directory. create  Creates interactively a file containing a secret. edit    Edits a file containing a secret. exit    Exits TGT.
+  bash    Execute a bash command in the current disk folder. cat     Shows the content of a file. cd      Changes the working directory. copy    Copy a text file to the clipboard. create  Creates interactively a file containing a secret. edit    Edits a file containing a secret. exit    Exits TGT.